munki/munki/notes_about_this_branch.md

 ### Introduction
-This branch contains a re-think of the repo plugin support.
+This branch contains a re-think of the repo plugin support currently in development for Munki 3.

 repo plugins are in munkilib/munkirepo.